Engraving by Jacob De Gheyn Armored Soldier Helmet Sword and Pike from the 17th century

 The sheet of paper with a watermark measures 345 x 235 mm and is in good condition.

-Original antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is a growing number of enthusiasts for high-quality vintage products that have a distinct character and soul.
-This is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
-There are many different styles in antique furniture, each with its own distinctive features.
+Original antique furniture and accessories can be an excellent idea for decorating our interiors.
+Today, there is a growing number of enthusiasts for high-quality vintage products that possess a specific character and soul.
+It is a nod to history, craftsmanship, and the design of traditional and timeless furniture.
+There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture belongs to the 19th century, during which the Biedermeier style was dominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few are particularly notable.
+Eclectic furniture refers to the 19th century, especially the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian style.
+Toward the end of the century, these styles transition into pseudo-classicism, Renaissance, and Baroque.

 Original Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
 It features significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
+Neoclassical furniture, associated with Louis XVI, also strongly references ancient architecture.
+Notable and interesting are antique products in Rococo style and Louis XV.
 Next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Materials were chosen selectively to emphasize the grandeur of these items.
+These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
+Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has on modern classical furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of cupboards and broadly defined chest furniture.
-They also drew inspiration from mythology and antiquity, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and solid, using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as in the construction of cabinets and broadly speaking, chest furniture.
+Additionally, there was an interest in mythology and ancient times, with supports and legs often taking animal forms.

-The most important aspect of vintage antique furniture is originality.
-And ultimately, this is crucial from the customer's perspective, as the market is flooded with many counterfeits.
-Luxury Products provides a certificate confirming the product's compliance with the actual description and photo.
+The most important aspect of vintage styled furniture is originality.
+And this is ultimately crucial from the customer's perspective, as the market is flooded with many counterfeits.
+Luxury Products provides a certificate confirming the product's compliance with its actual description and photograph.
 We have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details